cinaq/cinaq-website/content/pages/services/mendix-security-assessment.md

     classes: ""
   align: left
   heading: Your app probably has a security flaw
   description: It's easy to make mistakes in your model security.
 We use AppSec, a tool developed internally with over 10 years of Mendix experience that helps identify security flaws at record speed.
-Traditional pentesters focus on the overal security posture of your application.
+Traditional pentesters focus on the overall security posture of your application.
 We focus on the business logic built by your engineers.
   image: /media/MendixWorld-SecurityCert-Blog-Final.png
 - template: cta
   options: